Complex PTSD – aka Relationship Trauma – is like PTSD on steroids

 Avoiding Reminders of the Traumatic Event

 This anxiety based response may include avoiding people, places, activities, objects and situations that bring about distressing memories or associations.
 People may try to avoid remembering or thinking about the traumatic event.
 They may resist talking about what happened or how they feel about it.
 Avoidance brings about temporary relief, but traumatic stress remains in charge.
-Avoidance tends to be overused as a PTSD, whereas emotional ‘flooding’ can be more of a problem in C-PTSD.
+Avoidance tends to be overused as a PTSD, whereas emotional ‘flooding’ can be more of a problem in Complex PTSD.

 Negative Beliefs, Thoughts and Feelings About the Self and Others